 Spread some jam or chutney on a slice of baguette, cover it with a little cheese, and you'll quickly understand why fruit spreads and cheese pair together so well.
 It's all about the sweet and salty balance.

 Fruit spreads made from apricots, figs and plums pair especially well with cheese.
-Fruit chutneys with just a hint of spice are also delicious.
+Fruit chutneys with just a hint of spice are also delicious, as is Spanish quince paste.